 The project will require and include the provision of up to 20,000 GSF of temporary surge space to house temporarily displaced faculty offices and classroom space in PH1 that cannot be relocated to other existing campus buildings during demolition of PH1 and new building construction.
-It is anticipated that this surge space will be provided by up to four new temporary removed and the areas restored to their previous condition upon completion of project construction.
+It is anticipated that this surge space will be provided by up to four new temporary modular buildings at a number of locations on campus.
+The locations will be existing lawn areas to avoid impacts to parking and pedestrian circulation.
+The temporary modular buildings will be removed and the areas restored to their previous condition upon completion of project construction.
 Figure 2-2 shows the four anticipated locations for the modular surge space buildings (Surge Areas 1-4).
 Some adjustments to final locations may be necessary to accommodate existing landscaping, trees, and underground utilities.
 Figure 2-3 shows the conceptual site plan for the proposed new building and indicates the location of the primary building entrances.